fortierkids1/KnowledgeBase/Misc/Lambdas.md

 BooleanConsumer // Function that takes a boolean and returns nothing.
 ```

 That's about it!
-These helper classes
+These helper classes are only necessary as type indicators for function arguments.
+The functions you're passing in will just be normal functions.

 ## More complete example